PRP for Hair Loss

 What is PRP Therapy?

-PRP (Platelet-Rich Plasma) therapy for hair loss is a three-step medical treatment in which a person’s blood is drawn, processed, and then injected into the scalp.
+PRP (Platelet-Rich Plasma) therapy for hair loss is a three-step medical treatment in which a person’s blood is drawn, spun for platelet-rich plasma separation, and then injected into the scalp.

 PRP therapy process

 PRP therapy is a three-step process.
 Most PRP therapy requires three treatments, 4–6 weeks apart.
 Maintenance treatments are required every 4–6 months.

 Your blood is drawn — typically from your arm — and put into a centrifuge (a machine that spins rapidly to separate fluids of different densities).

 After about 10 minutes in the centrifuge, your blood will have separated into in three layers:

 - red blood cells